A BEACH IN THE CARIBBEAN

 Since the 1960’s it is been subjected to increasingly strong maritime erosion caused by rising sea levels and regular hurricanes which have exposed the remains of hundred of bodies buried during the 18th and 19th centuries in a slave cemetery which now lay only just a few inches below the sand.
 Regularily one can find bones spread all over the beach.

-The works shown here have evolved from a close, ongoing observation of this particular beach in Guadeloupe and my personal re-connection to my Caribbean roots.
+The works shown here have evolved from a close, ongoing observation of this particular beach in Guadeloupe and the artist’s personal re-connection to her Caribbean roots.

 Contains audio